Jitter4554/Sudo/README.md

 Support in https://discord.gg/N8ba7ErGYC

-if you need to contact me directly on discord im kittylover4013
+if you need to contact me directly on discord im Jitterclicksound

 Paid scripts can be found at https://jitter.tebex.io